 Council purchased the land for a large scale park (100 hectares) to provide future space to accommodate a range of sports, recreation and community activities.
 This site, on the eastern edge of Rolleston, has strategic advantages in being centrally located and close to major transport links.

 This park will cater for district-wide recreational/community activities that may not be available in more urban open spaces.

-Planning for the park will start in 2021/22 but development is not programmed to start until 2024/25.
-This allows time to complete planning and designation processes and fully understand the key uses and the future interface with neighbouring land.
+Planning for the park will start in 2021/22 with development programmed to start until 2024/25.
 Suggested uses include: major events, community gardens, a farm park, equestrian activities, mountain biking, ecological restoration areas, and a future hub for major sports/recreation activities.

-В udget Timing Funding Plan Comment \$1 18.1 M 2024-30 Development Contributions \$16.3m Reserves Rate \$1.8m Budget allows for staged development of a total of 30 ha
+Budget Timing Funding Plan Comment \$18.1 M 2024-30 Development Contributions \$16.3m Reserves Rate \$1.8m Budget allows for staged development of a total of 30 ha